vacu9708/Smart-CCTV/README.md

 This system tracks cars and shows parking information with LEDs in a parking lot.
 It aims to decrease the time wasted when looking for a parking space.

-# How to decrease the wasted time
+# How to decrease the wasted time when a parking lot is congested
 We improved the existing system that only shows the availability of parking spaces.<br>
 In addition to its exisiting functionalities, our system also shows when cars are entering and leaving.<br>
 Notifying of incoming cars can prevent other cars from going to an occupied space.
 Notifying of leaving cars can guide other cars to available spots.